vesterheim/vesterheim.github.io/join-give/recognition/valhalla-society/profiles/index.md

   caption:
   title:         # Defaults to navigation title
   subtitle:      # Defaults to page subtitle
-  teaser:        # Defaults to page meta-description
+  teaser: See what these planned giving donors have to say about their Vesterheim connections.
 ---
 A planned gift is a great way to ensure the continuation of the outstanding work that is being done at the museum.
 See what these planned giving donors have to say about their Vesterheim connections.